A Scalable Entity-Based Framework for Auditing Bias in LLMs: Related Work

 Entity-centric analysis offers a pathway to such task-specific evaluation.
 Prior work has observed that replacing entity names in a prompt can drastically alter model outputs~\cite{ buylLargeLanguageModels2024, salinas2024s}.
 For instance, toxicity detection systems~\cite{gehman-etal-2020-realtoxicityprompts} and sentiment classifiers are sensitive to specific names or geopolitical entities~\cite{unglessPotentialPitfallsAutomatic2023, chen2024hate}.
 However, these studies have been constrained by data availability and have focused on single domains or small entity sets.
 Large-scale, statistically robust studies have been infeasible due to the lack of extensive, annotated counterfactual datasets~\cite{rottgerPoliticalCompassSpinning2024, selvam-etal-2023-tail}.

-Generation offers a solution to data scarcity.
-Recent work has employed synthetic text to study social stereotyping and political framing~\cite{van-dorpe-etal-2023-unveiling, chan2024developing}.
-However, because synthetic texts lack the semantic richness of human language, they may lead to oversimplified or unrepresentative findings~\cite{veselovsky2023generatingfaithfulsyntheticdata, li2023synthetic, judijanto2025beyond}, thereby questioning the validity of the approach.
+To address data scarcity, prior work has turned to synthetic data generation.
+Recent studies use synthetic text to analyze social stereotyping and political framing~\cite{van-dorpe-etal-2023-unveiling, chan2024developing}.
+However, because such texts lack the semantic richness of human language, they may yield oversimplified or unrepresentative findings~\cite{veselovsky2023generatingfaithfulsyntheticdata, li2023synthetic, judijanto2025beyond}, raising concerns about their validity.
 We distinguish our work by validating the fidelity of synthetic bias measurements against real-world benchmarks.